ChaoticNoodley/noob-journey-discord-news-bot/README.md

 ## Commands

 ### Set the news channel
-- Run this command in the desired channel: !setchannel
+- Run this command in the desired channel:
+ !setchannel
+ !testnews

 ---